mPetrus/Training/Android/Test-Project/README.md

 Weather app
 ===========

 Create simple Android app for weather forecast.
 The app should support Android Gingerbread (API level 10) and newer.
+Package name should be in this format: `<your domain or name>.weather.android`, e.g. "com.johnsmith.weather.android".

 See wireframes and use provided graphics.
 Follow our uLikeIT [Android Coding Guidelines](https://github.com/uLikeIT/Training/blob/master/Android/Guidelines/GUIDELINES.md) and [Android Design Guidelines](https://developer.android.com/design/index.html).
 Following these guidelines is very important to us.
 Keep it in mind.